tuanlamit/python-netmiko-script-2/README.md

-# (Script is being improved, will upload once complete)

 # Script the testing switches and store the configs locally

 Code executed on Ubuntu 22.04 to script approximately 200 Cisco testing switches.